-Mr. Miller, age 52, was appointed to the Board in August 2018 pursuant to the terms of a Securities Purchase Agreement, dated August 6, 2018, by and among the Company, Golden Harbor Ltd. and North Sound Trading, L.P. (the "Purchase Agreement").
-Mr. Miller's term will expire at the 2019 Annual Meeting of Stockholders.
+Mr. Miller, age 53, was appointed to the Board in August 2018 pursuant to the terms of a Securities Purchase Agreement, dated August 6, 2018, by and among the Company, Golden Harbor Ltd. and North Sound Trading, L.P. (the "Purchase Agreement").
 Mr. Miller has served as Chief Investment Officer of North Sound Partners, a family office based in Greenwich, Connecticut, since August 2012.
 Through North Sound Associates, the partnership invests in alternative investment strategies which can include hedge funds, private equity, and venture capital funds.
 Mr. Miller has also served as General Partner of North Sound Ventures, which invests directly in early stage growth companies, since August 2012.
 From 1991 to July 2012, Mr. Miller held various positions with Elliott Associates ("Elliott"), a hedge fund based in New York.
 When Mr. Miller retired from Elliott in July 2012, he was one of four equity partners and held the title of Chief Trading Officer.
 He was a member of Elliott's Management Committee and also served on the Valuation Committee and Risk Committee.
 Mr. Miller's responsibilities encompassed all of global trading, including structured products, commodities, fixed-income arbitrage and portfolio protection strategies.
 Prior to starting with Elliott in August 1991, Mr. Miller was a Vice President at Yamaichi International where he specialized in arbitrage strategies.
 Mr. Miller received a B.Sc. in Economics from the University at Albany in 1988.
 Mr. Miller is a Chartered Financial Analyst and received his C.F.A. designation in 1992.
 Mr. Miller previously served on the Board of the Manhattan Institute for Policy Research in NYC and also served on the board of Avatex Corporation, a publicly listed company.
 Mr. Miller has a strong financial background, including private equity and hedge fund investment experience.
-His expertise in evaluating business and investment opportunities across numerous industries, and his ability to think creatively in considering ways to maximize longterm shareholder value provide a valuable background for him to serve as a member of our Board and the Audit Committee of our Board (the "Audit Committee").
+His expertise in evaluating business and investment opportunities across numerous industries, and his ability to think creatively in considering ways to maximize long-term shareholder value provide a v

-Jeffrey Tuder

-Director since June 2017
+Jeffrey Tuder Director since June 2017